meghdadFar/wordview/README.md

 See [this excellent article](https://medium.com/@_init_/using-zipfs-law-to-improve-neural-language-models-4c3d66e6d2f6) to learn how you can use Zipf’s law to Improve NLP models.

 ### Part of Speech Tags
-You can moreover, see different part of speech tags in corresponding word clouds:
+To see different Part of Speech tags in word clouds, you can use the `show_word_clouds` method.
 ```python
 # To see verbs
 ta.show_word_clouds(type="VB")